About autism

 • Provide instructions to students about strategies they can use when taking tests.

-View an example demonstrating how a teacher can use a strengths-based approach to apply evidence-based strategies to support a student with autism and intellectual disability.
+View an example of practice demonstrating how a teacher can use a strengths-based approach to apply evidence-based strategies to support a student with autism and intellectual disability.

 Best practice tips